Ivan Naumovich: Writings and Ideas

 In the second part of A Glimpse into the Future, Naumovich concluded that the failure of Ukrainian leaders could be traced to their efforts to create a new western Ruthenian nation.
-He claimed that such efforts were in vain, and that from the perspective of ethnography, language, literature and ritual the people of Galicia, Kiev, Moscow, Tobolsk, etc. were all one Russian people.
-According to Naumovich, only by uniting with other Russians would Galician Ruthenians be able to maintain their East Slavic culture and Eastern Slavic religion and traditions.
+He claimed that such efforts were in vain, and that from the perspective of ethnography, language, literature and ritual the people of Galicia, Kyiv, Moscow, Tobolsk, etc. were all one Russian people.
+According to Naumovich, only by uniting with other Russians would Galician Ruthenians be able to maintain their East Slavic culture, religion, and traditions.
 He proposed that Standard Russian should be adopted as the literary language among Ruthenians.
-He did not explicitly call for a detachment of eastern Galicia to Russia (perhaps in order to assuage the Austrian censors) but mentioned the case of Italian-populated regions of Switzerland which chose to remain in Switzerland rather than join Italy because they were "happy in Switzerland."
+He did not explicitly call for a detachment of eastern Galicia to Russia (perhaps in order to assuage the Austrian censors), but mentioned the case of Italian-populated regions of Switzerland which chose to remain in Switzerland rather than join Italy because they were "happy in Switzerland".
 Naumovich noted that, in contrast, Ruthenians were "not necessarily happy."

 The publication of A Glimpse into the Future caused a response not only in the Austrian but also in the German, French and Russian presses.

 Like other Galician Russophiles, Ivan Naumovich claimed a special place for the Ukrainian people within the Russian nation.
 He declared that the Russian language was derived from "Little Russian" and was only being readopted, and that the modern Russian language had been created in the seventeenth and eighteenth centuries by scholars from Ukraine.